CyberMask367/wa-notifier/README.md

 ### Setup

 1. In Jellyfin, install the **Webhook** plugin
-2. Add a new webhook destination pointing to:
+2. Add a new generic webhook destination pointing to:
 ```
   http://your-server:3000/jellyfin
 ```